StephGit/ng-bookstore/README.md

 [ ] Search and Display BookInfoObjects - A
 [ ] Login and Register - S
 [ ] Book-Detail - S
+[ ] Handle errors from backend - i.e. see notifications on components page
+[ ] Shopping card and checkout